 The force does not audit decisions made at misconduct or unprofessional behaviour hearings.
-HMIC's dip-sample of files highlighted some elements of poor record-keeping and insufficient information on the rationale for decisions.
+HMIC's dip-sample of files highlighted elements of poor record-keeping and insufficient information on the rationale for decisions.
 These files were drawn to the attention of the chief officer team during the inspection.

 Of particular concern was the inadequacy of the original assessment of misconduct cases for potential criminal offences.
-In addition, where criminal interviews were conducted there was little evidence of the criminal matters being reported to the Crown Prosecution Service (CPS) or of any recorded supervision prior to any misconduct determinations being made.
+In addition, where criminal interviews were conducted there was little evidence of the criminal matters being reported to the Crown Prosecution Service or of any recorded supervision prior to any misconduct determinations being made.
+In one case there was evidence that important facts (available at the time) were not brought to the attention of the DCC, as authorising officer, to make a final determination.
+This case was brought to the attention of the force for immediate action, who undertook an immediate review of the case.

 There appears to be a number of decisions taken to resolve an allegation by using management intervention rather than a proper investigation that could have led to gross misconduct proceedings.
 HMIC found little evidence of effective record-keeping of the planning of investigations or rationale for the decision-making process.
 Evidence of an initial severity assessment was rare.
-There is no audit process in place to provide assurance to chief officers of the integrity of systems and processes and to ensure consistency.
+No evidence of audit processes currently exists at a strategic level to provide assurance to chief officers of the integrity of systems and processes and to ensure consistency.